LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-console.rst

    The application will run until you force it to quit, re-prompting time after time.
-To kill it, enter *ctrl+C* in the terminal or use the square *stop* icon where the triangle *run* icon had been.
+To kill it, enter *ctrl+C* in the terminal or use the square *stop* icon in the vicinity of the triangle *run* icon.
 We’ll learn precisely how the program manages to work this way below.

 Let’s explore the code by starting with the source of the data our program is